phu0ngng/nccl/ext-net/README.md

 If NCCL wishes to initialize virtual devices, used in NIC fusion currently, it can call `makeVDevice` specifying a list of physical devices (the original devices listed from `devices`) it wishes to merge together.
 If the plugin does not support NIC fusion, it can set `makeVDevice` to null.
-Since `makeVDevice` in v11 takes an opaque plugin context returned during `init`, every communicator can have a different configuration of fused devices.

 To establish a connection between two network devices, NCCL will first call `listen` on the receiving side, pass the returned handle to the sender side of the connection, and call `connect`